Coffee and Chocolate Roasting produces harmful emissions which typically utilize oxidizers to eliminate smoke and odor from the roasting process.

 Catalytic treatment of VOC's and other air pollutants works by reacting the harmful air pollutants over a specially designed catalyst where VOC's are converted to CO2, water vapor (H2O), and usable heat.
 These harmless byproducts are passed through a heat exchanger where the gas stream’s energy is transferred to the incoming exhaust.

-The CPI VANGUARD Catalytic Oxidizer utilizes a unique condensate evaporation section in conjunction with a high velocity mixing chamber.
+The CPI Catalytic Oxidizer utilizes a unique condensate evaporation section in conjunction with a high velocity mixing chamber.
 The process starts as emissions are drawn into the condensate evaporation section and forced through the burner’s flame.
 This direct flame impingement systematically breaks down the stream and keeps particulate (coffee chaff) to an absolute minimum.
 In the rare instance that particulate is present a unique chaff guard extracts the unwanted particulate.

-An integral part of the VANGUARD Catalytic Oxidizer’s performance is the high velocity mixing chamber at the burner, which creates the turbulence needed to ensure proper mixing of the air stream.
+An integral part of the CPI Catalytic Oxidizer’s performance is the high velocity mixing chamber at the burner, which creates the turbulence needed to ensure proper mixing of the air stream.
 By designing for the highest mixing, the system can deliver the highest temperature uniformity before the catalyst bed.
 Temperature uniformity ensures that 100% of the catalyst is efficiently oxidizing the VOC’s.
 No other manufacturer of catalytic oxidizers can incorporate the advantages of temperature uniformity before the catalyst bed and controlled thermal expansion in a user-friendly system.
-The CPI VANGUARD Catalytic Oxidizer provides a minimum 99% VOC destruction of the emissions from the roasting process.
+The CPI Catalytic Oxidizer provides a minimum 99% VOC destruction of the emissions from the roasting process.

 Recuperative Thermal Oxidizers are appropriate for process applications, like coffee roasting, where particulate matter may be present.
 The integration of a heat exchanger with ah combustion chamber can handle a wide range of process flow rates and VOC concentrations.